RM620 Safety / March 20, 2018 SRNA Board Meeting Summary

 Action: Mr. Ramthum will investigate

-2. It was asked why there is an inconsistent speed limit depending on direction between Quinlan Park Rd. and RM620.
+- It was asked why there is no speed limit sign from Quinlan Park Rd. going south to the dam.

 Action: TxDOT to investigate these options for improved cross traffic visual and/or physical separation on curves.